sh4dow18/sde/README.md

 **Openbox** for this installer was configured to be similar to how a normal user use "Windows".

 Here ends the documentation for now.
-Have a Nice Day :D
+Eat vegetables and have a Nice Day :D